 HUS 202 Life Transitions (3)

-This course is a study of the life transitions, the changing roles and the issues
+This course studies the transitions of life, including the changing roles and issues

-and/or caregivers.
-Students will develop skills to provide helpful interventions in
+their family, friends and/or caregivers.
+Students will develop skills to provide helpful

 HUS 205 Gerontology (3)

 This course is a survey of the physical, social, and mental changes that occur as

 a person ages.
 The related problems and current programs designed for people age 55